The Critical LYZ Equation in K\"ahler Geometry: Introduction

+From the perspective of mirror symmetry and stability conditions, the LYZ equation holds a privileged position.
+As explained in Li's comprehensive survey \cite{YangLi2022arxiv}, the Thomas-Yau conjecture \cite{ThomasYau2022CAG} proposes that the existence of special Lagrangian representatives in a given Hamiltonian isotopy class should be governed by stability conditions in the derived Fukaya category.
+The LYZ equation emerges as the mirror counterpart of the special Lagrangian equation on the A-side, with the phase parameter $\theta$ playing the role of the stability angle.

-Collins-Jacob-Yau \cite{cjy2020} suggested studying the LYZ equation when $\theta\le (n-2)\frac{\pi}{2}$.
-This was later explicitly posed as a question by Li \cite{YangLi2022arxiv}, as resolving it is essential for the LYZ equation to induce a Bridgeland stability condition on $D^b \text{Coh}(M)$, the bounded derived category of coherent sheaves on $M$.
+Collins, Jacob and Yau \cite{cjy2020} suggested studying the LYZ equation when \(\theta \leq (n-2)\frac{\pi}{2}\).
+This was later explicitly posed as a question by Li \cite{YangLi2022arxiv}, as resolving it is essential for the LYZ equation to induce a Bridgeland stability condition on \(D^b\mathrm{Coh}(M)\), the bounded derived category of coherent sheaves on \(M\).

-In this paper, we solve the critical case; that is, we establish the existence of smooth solutions for the \textit{critical} LYZ equation:
+In this paper we solve the critical case; that is, we establish the existence of smooth solutions for the critical LYZ equation